Oracle Database Software is a relational database management system (RDBMS) developed by Oracle Corporation.

 Oracle Database Software Editions

-Oracle Database Software comes in various editions designed to cater to business needs and budgets.
+Oracle Database Software has various editions to cater to business needs and budgets.

 These editions include: